-Wineries would incur the costs of reporting, and Ecology would benefit from ensuring the correct fee is charged to each winery.
+Wineries will incur the costs of reporting, and Ecology will benefit from ensuring the correct fee is charged to each winery.

-Chapter 3: Likely Costs of the Proposed Rule Amendments
+Chapter 3: Likely Costs of the Rule Amendments

-We estimated the likely costs associated with the proposed rule amendments, as compared to the baseline.
-The proposed rule amendments and the baseline are discussed in detail in Chapter 2 of this document.
+We estimated the likely costs associated with the rule amendments, as compared to the baseline.
+The rule amendments and the baseline are discussed in detail in chapter 2 of this document.